-It’s now March, and already 2020 is looking like it’s going to be known as the year of the fear pandemic.
-Fear is sweeping our planet over the Coronavirus (COVID-19) but it’s not the Coronavirus that concerns me.
-It is the epidemic of fear that will do more damage than the virus.
+The year 2020 will go down in history as the year of the fear pandemic, but its impact will be far-reaching for many years to come on people’s mental health.
+But it’s not the Coronavirus/ COVID-19 that concerns me; it is the epidemic of fear that will do more damage than the virus.
 Fear breeds fear.
 The fear contagion will sprout anxiety and hypochondria.
 We live in a world where some form of anxiety is present in one in ten people.
-Keeping in mind that 26.3% of Australians are suffering from anxiety disorders, it is no wonder we are experiencing a shortage of toilet paper.
+Considering that 26.3% of Australians are suffering from anxiety disorders, it is no wonder we are experiencing a shortage of toilet paper.

 The amount of fake news and sensationalised news available today is astounding.
 We all love a little sensationalism, but listening to misinformation and passing it on does not help.
-You end up doing harm to your own mental health.
+You end up harming your own mental health.
 You can, however, control how you think, no matter what information you are being fed.

 How does fear manifest?